Detection of complex nitrogen-bearing molecule ethyl cyanide towards the hot molecular core G10.47+0.03: Result

-Equation 4 indicated a linear connection between the values of $\ln(N_{u}/g_{u}$) and E$_{u}$ of the detected emission lines of \ce{C2H5CN}.
-The values $\ln(N_{u}/g_{u}$) were calculated from the equation 2.
-We used the {\tt Rotational Diagram} module in CASSIS to draw the rotational diagram from the parameters of the spectral line, which were estimated by fitting the Gaussian model over the observed transitions of \ce{C2H5CN} using the Levenberg-Marquardt algorithm in CASSIS.
-The spectral line parameters of \ce{C2H5CN} are shown in Table.~\ref{tab:MOLECULAR DATA}.
-The column density and rotational temperature of \ce{C2H5CN} can be estimated by fitting a straight line over the values of $ln$(N$_{u}$/g$_{u}$), which is plotted as a function of E$_{u}$.
-After fitting the straight line, the rotational temperature was estimated from the inverse of the slope, and the column density was estimated from the intercept of the slope.
-During rotational diagram analysis, we used a total of fourteen non-blended transition lines of \ce{C2H5CN} because the rotational diagram method was applicable only for non-blended rotational molecular emission lines.
-The generated rotational diagram of \ce{C2H5CN} using the {\tt Rotational Diagram} module in CASSIS was shown in Figure~\ref{fig:rotd}.
-The blue error bars in Figure~\ref{fig:rotd} represent the error bar of $\ln(N_{u}/g_{u}$), which is calculated from the estimated error of $\rm{\int T_{mb}dV}$ by fitting a Gaussian model over the observed emission lines of \ce{C2H5CN}.
-The obtained column density of \ce{C2H5CN} using the rotational diagram model was (9.5$\pm$0.1)$\times$10$^{16}$ cm$^{-2}$ with a rotational temperature of 223.8$\pm$4.3 K. Our estimated rotational temperature indicated that the emission lines of \ce{C2H5CN} originated from the hot core region of G10.47+0.03 because \citet{rol11} claimed the temperature of the hot core of G10.47+0.03 was above 100 K. The fractional abundance of H$_{2}$CNCN with respect to {H$_{2}$} was calculated to be 1.90$\times$10$^{-8}$, and the hydrogen column density towards G10.47+0.03 was calculated to be 5.0$\times$10$^{24}$ cm$^{-2}$ \citep{rol11}.
+Equation 4 indicates a linear connection between the values of $\ln(N_{u}/g_{u}$) and E$_{u}$ of the detected emission lines of \ce{C2H5CN}.
+The values $\ln(N_{u}/g_{u}$) are calculated from equation 2.
+The column density and rotational temperature of \ce{C2H5CN} can be estimated by fitting a straight line over the values of $ln$(N$_{u}$/g$_{u}$), which are plotted as a function of E$_{u}$.
+After fitting the straight line, the rotational temperature is estimated from the inverse of the slope, and the column density is estimated from the intercept of the slope.
+For the rotational diagram, we extract the spectral line parameters of the six non-blended rotational emission lines of \ce{C2H5CN} using the Gaussian model.
+We have used the Levenberg-Marquardt (LM)\footnote{\url{http://cassis.irap.omp.eu/docs/help_cassis_fit_intro.pdf}} algorithm in CASSIS for fitting the Gaussian model over the detected emission lines of \ce{C2H5CN}.
+We observe that the $E_{up}$ of the J = 15(1,15)--14(1,14) and J = 15(0,15)--14(0,14) transition lines of \ce{C2H5CN} are nearly similar.
+So, we use only the J = 15(0,15)--14(0,14) transition line for the rotational diagram because the line intensity of J = 15(0,15)--14(0,14) is higher than J = 15(1,15)--14(1,14).
+The best fit non-blended rotational emission lines of \ce{C2H5CN} with the Gaussian model is shown in Figure~\ref{fig:gaussian} and spectral line fitting parameters are shown in Table~\ref{tab:gaussianfittedre}.
+To draw the rotational diagram of non-blended transitions of \ce{C2H5CN}, we use the ROTATIONAL DIAGRAM module in CASSIS.
+The resultant rotational diagram is shown in Figure~\ref{fig:rotd}.
+In the rotational diagram, the blue error bars represent the error bar of $\ln(N_{u}/g_{u}$), which is calculated from the estimated error of $\rm{\int T_{mb}dV}$ by fitting a Gaussian model over the observed emission lines of \ce{C2H5CN}.
+The estimated total column density of \ce{C2H5CN} towards the G10.47+0.03 is (7.7$\pm$0.5)$\times$10$^{16}$ cm$^{-2}$ with the high rotational temperature of 352.9$\pm$66.8 K. Our estimated rotational temperature indicate that the emission lines of \ce{C2H5CN} originated from the hot core region of G10.47+0.03 because \citet{rol11} claimed the temperature of the hot core of G10.47+0.03 is above 100 K. Our estimated total column density and rotational temperature of \ce{C2H5CN} are nearly similar to the LTE-fitted column density and excitation temperature of \ce{C2H5CN} towards the G10.47+0.03.
+The fractional abundance of \ce{C2H5CN} with respect to {H$_{2}$} is calculated to be 5.70$\times$10$^{-9}$, and the hydrogen column density towards G10.47+0.03 is calculated to be 1.35$\times$10$^{25}$ cm$^{-2}$ \citep{gor20}.